rafaeljcd/aws-bootcamp-cruddur-2023/journal/week0.md

    ![](week0_files/25_admin.png)

-17. Enter te username and password and now, we can log in to our created admin account.
+17. Enter the username and password and now, we can log in to our created admin account.

    ![](week0_files/26_admin.png)